microsoft/component-detection/README.md

 1. Open this repo in VS Code
 1. A notification should popup to reopen the workspace in the container.
 If it doesn't, open the [`Command Palette`](https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_command-palette) and type `Remote-Containers: Reopen in Container`.

+### Community Meetings

+Once a month, we host a community meeting that anyone is allowed to join and discuss the project.
+We typically cover the changes over the last month, the roadmap and issues, and any questions or concerns that the community has.

+You can find the meeting details in the [Discussions Tab](https://github.com/microsoft/component-detection/discussions).

 # Telemetry

 By default, telemetry will output to your output file path and will be a JSON blob.
 No data is submitted to Microsoft.